 Consider a charter of a vessel and establish your own special interests.

-The British Isles and coastal France have fickle weather so come prepared for all types of conditions that may involve changes in the itinerary when the weather dictates.
+The British Isles and coastal France have fickle weather and often cool temperatures when at sea so come prepared for all types of conditions that may also involve changes in the itinerary when the weather dictates.
 The website also introduces the foundations work and the once huge importance of the Brixham fishing trawler to the country’s economy.

 Along the Same Lines

 This is a unique sailing experience in Britain’s coastal waters from the Channel Islands in the south to Scotland up north.

 Trinity Sailing, The Sail Loft, Pump Street, Brixham TQ5 8ED UK; +44 (0) 1803 88 33 55; www.trinitysailing.org.

 🚃 🚃 AND be sure to read Ted’s related article, “A Chance Meeting on a Scottish Train” HERE, about how Ted first discovered Trinity Sailing! 🚃 🚃

 © This article is protected by copyright, no part may be reproduced by any process without written permission from the author.
 All Rights Reserved.
 QuirkyCruise.com.